simulation-tree/simulation/README.md

 **Starting and Updating**

-Systems will always be started before programs.
-Iterating first with the simulator world, and then with the world of each program in the order they were created.
+Systems will always be started and updated before programs.
+Iterating with the simulator world first, and then with each program world in the order they were created.

 **Finishing**